Look Around (Apple): Background

 Apple started testing its new map data in Israel, the Palestinian Territories, and Saudi Arabia on August 5, 2022.
 In September 2022, Apple announced the start of image collection in Thailand, which began in October 2022.
 On November 2, 2022, Apple started testing its new map data in Belgium, Liechtenstein, Luxembourg, the Netherlands, and Switzerland.
 The new data was released on December 15, 2022, alongside Israel, Palestinian Territories, and Saudi Arabia.

 Overall in 2022, Apple began collecting imagery in Greece, Denmark, Mexico, and Thailand.

 On January 23, 2023, Apple began testing its new map data in Austria, Finland, Norway, and Sweden.
 On March 2, 2023, the new maps were launched in Finland, Norway, and Sweden.
 On March 10, 2023, Apple began testing its new map data in Austria, Croatia, the Czech Republic, Hungary, Poland, and Slovenia.
+The new maps were released on April 6, 2023.
+On April 17, 2023, Apple began surveying the United Arab Emirates.
+On May 2, 2023, Apple began testing its new map in Hong Kong, Slovakia, and Taiwan.
+The new map data was published for these countries in June 2023.
+On July 31, 2023, Apple began testing its new maps in Denmark and Greece, with the map data officially launching on October 12, 2023.

+Overall in 2023, Apple began collecting imagery in Brazil, India, Malaysia, and the United Arab Emirates.

+In January 2024, an Apple Maps car was spotted in USJ 20, Malaysia, with the text Koleksi Imejan Apple Maps (Apple Maps Image Collection) emblazoned on the car.

+Overall in 2024, Apple began collecting imagery in Cyprus, Bulgaria, Estonia, Iceland, Latvia, Lithuania, Malta, Romania, Serbia, Slovakia, and Vietnam.

+On January 25, 2025, Apple began testing its new map data in Thailand, with the official launch occurring on May 8, 2025.
+Apple released Look Around in most of Mexico on August 21, 2025.

+Overall in 2025, Apple began collecting imagery in Albania, Bosnia and Herzegovina, Kosovo, Montenegro, and North Macedonia.

-As of March 2023, Look Around covers roughly 51 areas, including parts of the United Kingdom (which includes the overseas territory of Gibraltar), Ireland, Canada, Japan, Andorra, Spain (including the Balearic and Canary Islands), Portugal, Italy (including Sardinia and Sicily), San Marino, Australia, Germany, Singapore, France, New Zealand, the United States, Israel, Belgium, Liechtenstein, Luxembourg, the Netherlands, Switzerland, Norway, Sweden, and Finland.
+As of May 2025, Look Around covers around 82 areas, including parts of the United Kingdom (which includes the overseas territory of Gibraltar), Ireland, Canada, Japan, Andorra, Spain (including the Balearic and Canary Islands), Portugal, Italy (including Sardinia and Sicily), San Marino, Australia, Germany, Singapore, France, New Zealand, the United States, Israel, Belgium, Liechtenstein, Luxembourg, the Netherlands, Switzerland, Norway, Sweden, Finland, Croatia, the Czech Republic, Hungary, Poland, Slovenia, Taiwan, Austria, Greece, Denmark, Hong Kong, Monaco and Mexico.

 Refine Location

 In iOS 14, Apple released a new feature called Refine Location in Apple Maps: if the app cannot otherwise get precise location information, it prompts the user to scan the surrounding area.
 This uses Look Around data to improve the accuracy of the current location.
-As of May 2021, The following areas have received the Refine Location feature:
+As of May 2021, the following areas have received the Refine Location feature: